alissonpelizaro/alissonpelizaro/README.md

 I'm Alisson, a Brazilian Full Stack Developer and Python Enthusiast.
 Welcome to my GitHub profile!

-- 🔭 I’m currently working at TOTVS Labs by TexoIT, where I contribute to developing innovative solutions.
+- 🔭 I’m currently working at TOTVS, where I contribute to developing innovative solutions.
 - 🌱 I’m constantly learning and practicing my skills, particularly in the field of cloud technologies.
-- 💬 Let's have a chat about NLP, Python, and the latest trends in cloud technology.
+- 💬 Let's have a chat about NLP, GenAI, Python, and the latest trends in cloud technology.
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/alisson-pelizaro/).
 - 🗣 We can communicate in Portuguese 🇧🇷 or English 🇺🇸.